October 10, 2023

 Any computational and data-intensive work takes place on the compute nodes.
 Time and resources on these nodes is exclusively granted by a request to the the job scheduler to prevent resource conflicts between jobs.
 You can request a command-line session immediately on a compute node using the interactive queue.
 To see the list of hosts, use the bhosts command to see which are available.

-Running an Application or Job Script
+Running an Application or Job Script (Job Schedulers)

 - Submitting Jobs to the Cluster via LSF